Dinosaur Valley Race Guide

 MEDALS AND BUCKLES:

 All medals will be the same across all distances so there’s no confusion in picking up the wrong one.
-No medal for the 100K and 100 miler because they get a belt buckle.
+100K and 100 milers also receive a finisher medal.

 All placement for results on the website and for awards will be based on chip time, not on gun time.